-As shown on Figure 5-5 (Sheets 1 through 3), the RSA as a whole has a lower percentage of minority residents (63.6 percent) than the reference community of Los Angeles County (72.8 percent).
-However, individual areas defined by census block groups have higher percentages, and these areas are EJ areas.
+As shown on Figure 5-5 (Sheets 1 through 3), the EJ RSA as a whole has a lower percentage of minority residents (63.6 percent) than the reference community of Los Angeles County (72.8 percent).
+However, minority populations were identified at the census block group level and individual areas defined by census block groups have higher percentages, and these areas are EJ areas.

 Figure 5-5 shows the minority populations in each of the block groups within the EJ RSA.
-The block groups shown in dark blue on Figure 5-5 are block groups in which the percentage of minority population is meaningfully greater than or substantial when compared to the average for Los Angeles County.
-Substantial minority populations are identified in block groups where the minority population percentage exceeds 50 percent or exceeds the countywide average (72.8 percent for Los Angeles County).
+The block groups shown in dark blue on Figure 5-5 are block groups in which the percentage of minority population is meaningfully greater when compared to the average for Los Angeles County.
+Substantial minority populations are identified in block groups where the minority population percentage exceeds the countywide average (72.8 percent for Los Angeles County).
 The block groups shown in gray are those where there is no measurable population (e.g., Block Group 9800.09 consists of Griffith Park and Block Group 9800.01 consists of Hollywood Burbank Airport; neither area has any residential population).
-As shown on Figure 5-5, most block groups in the RSA in the city of Los Angeles have substantial minority populations, including Sun Valley at the north end of the HSR Build Alternative.
-While most of the block groups within the EJ RSA do not have substantial minority populations, there are pockets of substantial minority populations within the RSA in these cities.
-There is a cluster of substantial minority populations near downtown Burbank, west of Interstate 5, and a smaller cluster of substantial minority populations east of the existing railroad corridor.
+As shown on Figure 5-5, most block groups in the EJ RSA in the city of Los Angeles have substantial minority populations, including Sun Valley at the north end of the HSR Build Alternative.
+While most of the block groups within the EJ RSA in Glendale and Burbank do not have substantial minority populations, there are pockets of substantial minority populations near downtown Burbank, west of Interstate 5, and a smaller cluster of substantial minority populations east of the existing railroad corridor.